 Tungsten carbide ball bearing on hardened thrust plate.

 Running-surfaces precision-machined then honed to the nearest micron.

 Two High Torque, low cogging DC motors from a leading Swiss manufacturer.

 Special low stretch, high grip belt material – superior to neoprene / polyester belts commonly employed.
 Delivers direct drive like timing.

 Special hard-to-machine, high grip plastic pulley in preference to metal.
 Bored for accuracy as opposed to commonly used cheaper reaming as this can produce imperceptible pulley wobble.
 Higher precision creates rock solid timing with improved imaging and transparency.

 Speed control is electronically switched between 33rpm and 45 rpm.The two powerfull motors drive the platter at constant speed with no measurable deviation from absolute speed.
 The high degree of accuracy derives from the high motor quality and superb low noise circuit design.
 This includes instanteneous load compenstion while absolute speed stability is achieved through super accurate measurement of actual platter speed (LSC).

 Voyager’s load-compensating power supply is the culmination of work done over several decades, and is designed to feed clean power to the motor across a wide range of temperatures.
-It uses sophisticated circuitry, higher grade components and a top quality transformer.

 - 33.33 & 45rpm speed